HumblePuff/HumblePuff/README.md

 <img src="sus.png" height="200" align="right">

-- 💻 I’m currently working with VHDL and PFGA
+- 💻 I’m currently working with RestAPI and AWS
 - ☁️ I'm interested in Cloud Computing and Systems Design
 - 🛠️ I’m currently developing a Chrome extension
 - 📝 I’m looking for help with Digital Marketing